 The pub had been known as Rosie O'Grady's for twenty years to 10 January 2016.
 It is now under new ownership and the Federal Hotel name is restored.

 A large three storey hotel building, constructed in 1887 of stuccoed brick work.
 Designed by architect G.I.
 Inskip.
 The original verandahs over the pavement do not survive.
 Extended in 1904.

 The chaste Victorian Classical revival architectural character is important.
 Notwithstanding the loss of the original verandahs over the pavement, of greater significance is the contribution the building makes to the Victorian streetscape of the west end of the city and, in particular, in relation to the Town Hall opposite and to the commercial premises which extend around the corner and into High Street.
 A building whose presence reinforces the surviving Victorian character of the very centre of the city where Town Hall, Church and commercial premises combine to produce a significant and cohesive townscape.
 Australian Heritage Database.

-The Federal Hotel features in the foreground of an important photograph (522A) taken from the Town Hall in about 1913 so I've put it on this page, together with the very helpful text provided by the Fremantle History Centre.
+The Federal Hotel features in the foreground of an important photograph (522A) taken from the Town Hall in about 1913 so I've put it on this page, together with the very helpful text provided by the Fremantle Library.
 Click on the photo to see it at its full size.